ClementTsang/bottom/docs/content/configuration/config-file/network.md

 # Whether to be case-sensitive.
 Defaults to false.
 case_sensitive = false

-# Whether to be require matching the whole word.
+# Whether to require matching the whole word.
 Defaults to false.
 whole_word = false
 ```